- Government’s cybersecurity

 The CISA does not work alone.
 Rather, it has many partners across the government as well as in private industry and the non-profit sector.

-The agency works closely with industry groups that coordinate security and policies in the electrical power sector, nuclear plants, chemical plants and so forth.
+The agency works closely with industry groups that coordinate security and policies in the electrical power sector, nuclear plants, chemical plants, and so forth.
 This includes the North American Electric Reliability Corporation (NERC).

 This organization’s Critical Infrastructure Protection Standards (NERC-CIP) form the core of countermeasures to protect the American electrical grid.

 CISA departments include the National Risk Management Center (NRMC), which is a planning, analysis, and collaboration center for identifying and addressing critical infrastructure risks.
-They also run the Emergency Communications Division and the United States Computer Emergency Readiness Teams (US-CERT), which responds to cyber incidents.
+They also run the Emergency Communications Division and the United States Computer Emergency Readiness Team(US-CERT), which responds to cyber incidents.

 One CISA program that’s drawing praise from industry experts is Continuous Diagnostics and Mitigation (CDM).
 CDM, which was commissioned by Congress, offers a dynamic approach to fortifying the cybersecurity of government networks and systems.
-It provides federal departments and agencies with capabilities and tools to conduct automated, on-going assessments.
+It provides federal departments and agencies with capabilities and tools to conduct automated, ongoing assessments.

 CISA is just one agency.
-Each federal agency is responsible for establishing cybersecurity standards for itself and entities it works with through the Federal Information Security Management Act of 2002 (FISMA).
+Each federal agency is responsible for establishing cybersecurity standards for itself and the entities it works with through the Federal Information Security Management Act of 2002 (FISMA).

 This process can be uneven, as GAO reporting has revealed.
 Then, industry-specific laws that address cybersecurity each have their own agency oversight.
 The HIPAA law that covers healthcare privacy and cybersecurity is run out of the Department of Health and Human Services (HHS).

-The Gramm-Leach-Bliley Act, which deals with financial institutions and customer privacy, is managed by the Federal Trade Commission (FTC).
+The Gramm-Leach-bliley Act, which deals with financial institutions and customer privacy, is managed by the Federal Trade Commission (FTC).

 Private corporations receive little or no federal cyber protection.
-With critical infrastructure companies like power utilities, CISA provides extensive coordination, threat sharing and guidance.
+With critical infrastructure companies like power utilities, CISA provides extensive coordination, threat sharing, and guidance.
 For companies outside of critical infrastructure, businesses are entirely self-reliant for cyber defense.

-This makes sense, because the government cannot possibly protect every American corporation.
-However, it’s extremely difficult for regular companies to fend off nation state actors.
+This makes sense because the government cannot possibly protect every American corporation.
+However, it’s extremely difficult for regular companies to fend off nation-state actors.

 The US Cyber Command